jquery/learn.jquery.com/page/using-jquery-core/working-with-selections.md

 jQuery “overloads” its methods, so the method used to set a value generally has the same name as the method used to get a value.
 When a method is used to set a value, it's called a setter.
 When a method is used to get (or read) a value, it's called a getter.
 Setters affect all elements in a selection.
 Getters get the requested value only for the first element in the selection.

 ```
-//The $.fn.html method used as a setter
+//The .html() method used as a setter
 $("h1").html("hello world");
 ```

 ```
-// The html method used as a getter
+// The .html() method used as a getter
 $("h1").html();
 ```